Ruismart/BD_Rhapsody_local/README.md

 ----------------------
-202312
+2023/12
 according to [the latest update info](https://scomix.bd.com/hc/en-us/articles/360047408451-BD-Rhapsody-Analysis-Pipeline-Updates)
 the pipeline has been modified with much better performance, glad to hear it
-(then the way to build it locally is also changed, e.g. the structure of reference index, just check the official manuals)
+(then the way to build it locally is also changed, e.g. the structure of reference index)
+(just check the official manuals for details)